 Any mixture of these, as well as usage of plywood, PVC, or natural wood/bamboo fibers, result in a different constitution of composite decking materials.

-The particular mixture and makeup for the composite material directly tie to the tensile strength of the material.
+The particular mixture and makeup for the composite material are directly tied to the tensile strength of the material.

 When the constitution is subpar, the decking material is weaker and more vulnerable to breaks and warps.

-Those decks composed from the strongest materials hold out far more than their weaker counterparts.
+Those decks composed of the strongest materials hold out far more than their weaker counterparts.

 Identifying And Repairing Warped Composite Decking